prorev/prorev.github.io/_posts/2020-03-31-python_statistics.md

 ### Absolute deviation is used not so often

-Just because standard deviation or variance is more in use this doesn't mean absolute deviation isn't my favorite measure to calculate the deviation.
+Just because _standard deviation_ is more in use this doesn't mean _absolute deviation_ isn't my favorite measure to calculate the deviation.

 You would implement that like this:
 ```python